AdaCore/gnatcoverage/tools/gnatcov/doc/sphinx/source_coverage.rst

       end if;
    end;

-We first exercise the function for Y = 1 only, using a the following :term:`test driver` in ``test_div1.adb``:
+We first exercise the function for Y = 1 only, using the following :term:`test driver` in ``test_div1.adb``:

 .. code-block:: ada